True specialist

 How long do misdiagnosis claims take to settle?

-In the majority of cases, we would expect a misdiagnosis claim to take between two and five years to reach final settlement.
-This will vary depending on the stance taken by the defendants, and how long it takes medical experts to determine an accurate prognosis.
+This will vary depending on the stance taken by the Defendants, and how long it takes medical experts to determine an accurate prognosis.

 How long do I have to make a misdiagnosis claim?

 Furthermore, even if you have exceeded the three-year limit, we recommend contacting us for a free initial consultation if you believe you have a claim.
-Each claim is at the discretion of the Court, and we have the experience and expertise to advise you on whether your claim is viable.
+Each claim is at the court’s discretion, and we have the experience and expertise to advise you on whether your misdiagnosis claim is viable.

-If you or a loved one have experienced a medical misdiagnosis and would like to speak to someone about your options, our team is here to listen and advise you on your next steps.
+If you or a loved one received the wrong diagnosis, and it affected your health, treatment options or prognosis – speak to someone about your options.
+Our team is here to listen and advise you on your next steps.

 • We are the only medical negligence specialist firm in Essex & East Anglia